roundcube/roundcubemail-docker/README.md

 * `/var/roundcube/db`: storage location of the SQLite database Only needed if using `ROUNDCUBEMAIL_DB_TYPE=sqlite` to persist the Roundcube database.

+* `/var/roundcube/enigma`: storage location of the enigma plugin If enabled, the "enigma" plugin stores OpenPGP keys here.

 * `/tmp/roundcube-temp`: Roundcube's temp folder
   Temp files like uploaded attachments or thumbnail images are stored here.
   Share this directory via a volume when running multiple replicas of the roundcube container.